 Figure 15 also shows the internal components of HGW and the reference points between entities when mapped to the NRM.
 The dotted box (HGW) represents the usual integration of AR, BH and NA in the deployment of e.g. DSL network.
 Note that the wireless device has a logical reference point R8 with ANC function in HGW, but the flow of control or management information may go through R1 and R5 physical links.

+Functional Architecture for home network defined in ITU-T Y.2070 (flipped)

+Functional architecture for home network mapping to the NRM

 Figure 15: Functional architecture for home network and mapping to NRM